 What a pleasure it will be to take in the storied American whiskey that’s become so deeply ingrained in the current cocktail boom.
 Join the crowd of folks putting All Eyes on Rye for drinks that look good and taste even better.

 *not vegan: baklawa syrup contains honey

-*potential allergens: chicory pecan bitters contain pecans; baklawa syrup contains walnuts
+*potential allergens: chicory pecan bitters contain pecans; baklawa syrup contains almonds and walnuts